Academic Policies and Regulations - Undergraduate

 - Medical – A student must provide a physician’s written statement explaining the exemption and including a diagnosis.

 The State of New Jersey requires all full-time students to carry accident and sickness insurance.
 Full-time students are automatically enrolled in the University’s Group Student Accident and Sickness (Health) Insurance Program.
 The Accident Insurance policy, which is mandatory, covers students, on or off campus, 24/7 for the entire year, including vacation periods.
 Full-time students are required to maintain a Sickness (Health) Insurance plan or present evidence that they are covered under another plan.
-Such evidence must be submitted to the Enrollment Services Center (McDermott Hall) in the form of a Student Insurance Waiver Card in accordance with the deadlines prescribed in the University’s Group Student Accident and Sickness Insurance Program brochure.
-Brochures are mailed directly to all full-time students’ homes during the summer months, and are also available in the offices of Student Affairs and Health Services and the Enrollment Services Center.
+Brochures are mailed directly to all full-time students’ homes during the summer months, and are also available in the offices of Student Affairs and Health Services.
 Claim forms may be picked up at the Health Services Office (Saint Peter Hall) or downloaded from the Health Services webpage.

 Notification of Rights Under FERPA for All Students